⚠️ CAUTION — With Conditions — Almonds

 Peanuts (technically legumes) in plain, unsalted form are safest.
 Macadamia nuts are toxic.
 Walnuts can be toxic if mouldy.
 Pecans and hazelnuts — avoid.
 Best to avoid all nuts.

 Yes — Labradors can eat almonds safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like almonds on top of their regular diet adds calories.
 Treat almonds as an occasional reward, not a daily supplement.

 Yes — Almonds remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut almonds out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Almonds for Dogs